burkaslarry/NodeRestfulTesting/README.md

-# NodeRestfulTesting
+# SwiftPostgreSQL
-API for node.js

-This is the testing project of backend API module , using the set of technologies :
+This is the sample project to deploy to heroku

-- node.js
-- mysql
-- RESTFUL API implementation using json R/W
+Server language is swift, deploying heroku and use heroku postgresql